 The Auditor's Office is temporarily closed to the public, except by appointment.
-If you believe you must come into the office, please fill out the Online Request for In-Person Services.
+Marriage License Appointments are limited.
+You may receive faster service using online and mail.
+If you believe you must come into the office, Please Schedule an Appointment Here.

-Application: No appointment is necessary.
-The fee to apply is $72.
-Couples may apply for a marriage license online, in-person, or by mail.
-Both parties must sign the application before a deputy auditor (or a notary public if the application is by mail).
-A marriage license will be given to the parties upon receipt of the completed marriage application and fee.
-All applications must be made at least three days prior to the marriage.
-A marriage license is valid 60 days if the marriage is performed in the State of Washington.
+Application: Couples start the application process for a marriage license online.
+Use this checklist to make sure you have everything ready!
+The application (find forms below) is completed either in person or by mail.
+Both parties must sign the application before a deputy auditor (or notary public if the application is by mail).
+A marriage license will be issued to the parties upon receipt of the completed marriage application and $72.00 fee.
+You must wait 3 days after the license is issued to get married.
+A marriage license is valid from 3 days after the license is issued for 60 days in the State of Washington.

 Performing the Ceremony: State law dictates who can perform a marriage ceremony.
 Typically it is an active or retired judge, or ordained minister.
 There is a complete list of who may solemnize from the Revised Code of Washington 26.04.050.
 Ministers from any state may perform marriage ceremonies, but the ceremony must be performed in the State of Washington.
 Neither of the applicants may perform the ceremony.
 To have a Kitsap County Judge perform the ceremony, contact the

 Kitsap County District Court at (360) 337-7033 for more information.